Home Spotlight Best Jobs After Bartending

 Requirements

-While you may already have the practical skills needed for a Sommelier, you’ll need to acquire a Sommelier certificate from one of the following institutions as a testament to your wine knowledge and serving etiquette:
+While you may already have the practical skills needed for a Sommelier, you’ll need to acquire a Sommelier certificate from one of the following institutions to prove your wine knowledge and serving etiquette:

 Additionally, you’ll need to develop wine-tasting skills so you can make better food-wine pairings.